CCAM Sponsored Courses

 - CCAM Leeds Studio (a black-box studio equipped with motion-capture, projection-mapping systems, full-room video recording and live-streaming systems)

-- CCAM Computer Lab (a classroom offering 10 Mac workstations installed with Adobe Suite, DaVinci Resolve, and other software by request and 6 PC 3D/rendering/immersive development workstations)
+- CCAM Computer Lab (a classroom offering 12 Mac workstations with BenQ color grading-capable monitors installed with Adobe Suite and DaVinci Resolve; other software may be considered by request)

-Note: The Leeds Studio and the Computer Lab offer a Crestron A/V setup with one large projection screen.
+Both the Leeds Studio and the Computer Lab offer a Q-SYS A/V setup with one large projection screen.

 -